 Matt Cutts disclaimer, you would think, would be fairly serious, with a little humor, and outline his responsibility, or not, as an employee of Google.
 It is all of those things:

-Just in case.
+A: Just in case.
 If I say something stupid in the future, it’s better to be able to point out that the stupidity is mine, and mine alone.
 My stupidity!
-You can’t have it! :)
+You can’t have it!

 The information in this weblog is provided “AS IS” with no warranties, and confers no rights.